 Set the standard by mastering the art of conciseness in your own messages, relying on formatting, bullet points, numbered lists, and succinct sentences to accurately convey meaning with as few words as possible.
 Then, teach your employees to do the same, and reward them when they make progress in this pursuit.

 If you’re interested in uncovering more ways that email can improve you and your team’s productivity, be sure to read out post about 101 Gmail tricks and hacks to boost your productivity, or explore our 54 recommended Gmail add-ons, extensions, and apps to streamline efficiency even more.
-For the purposes of this article, we’ve kept our list of email-related productivity insights high-level, but if you explore our blog further, you’ll find many more ways to boost productivity, including 15 hacks to make Gmail faster.
+For the purposes of this article, we’ve kept our list of email-related productivity insights high-level, but if you explore our blog further, you’ll find many more ways to boost productivity in the workplace, including 15 hacks to make Gmail faster.

 Accounting for Individual Differences